 New York for the first time: How to get from JFK to Manhattan

 During our first trip, we stayed bang in the middle of Manhattan, literally next door to Grand Central Terminal, so we opted for one of the shuttle busses from JFK.
 At the time this seemed the easiest option, in hindsight I wouldn’t use it again.
 You are stuck in traffic and it takes forever, but yes it seemed the easiest option.
 Nowadays I’d much rather use the Air Train from JFK to Jamaica Station or Howard Beach, then change into the subway (read on for more information on the subway and public transport in New York).
 The AirTrain costs you $7.75 per journey (it has gone up quite a bit recently, it used to be $5).
-So in combination with the subway (at $2.75 per ride) you’ll get to Manhattan for $7.75 a head (next to nothing if you ask me and certainly a lot less than a cab fare).
+So in combination with the subway (at $2.75 per ride) you’ll get to Manhattan for $10.50 a head (next to nothing if you ask me and certainly a lot less than a cab fare).

 Best places to stay in New York

 When visiting New York for the first time we booked a hotel bang in the middle of Manhattan, right next to Grand Central Terminal.
 We figured that most of the things we wanted to see were located in Manhattan and therefore staying somewhere central would cut down travel time and allow us to see it all.
 And to be honest, for the first trip, this was absolutely ideal.
 We could go in and out, be out early or late without having to worry about travel trips.

 Whilst we enjoyed being so central for our first trip, we opted for more remote locations for the next two trips.
 On both occasions we rented flats via Airbnb, once in Brooklyn, just on the edge of Williamsburg and once in Queens.
 Downside was a longer travel to Manhattan, however it gave us a chance to see more rural areas of New York (and save some money by preparing some meals ourselves rather than going to restaurants three times a day).